calroc/Thun/thun/markII.rst

 That involves rolling the value to get the top two bits and then checking whether they are 10 or not.

+lookup(DICT_PTR, DICT_TOP, TERM, HALT)

+It turns out that you don;t need anything but the record since it's already been looked up.
+The symbol contains the jump address.